Updated July 5, 2023

 Introduction to J2EE Technologies

-J2EE is a short form of Java 2 Enterprise Edition, formerly known as Java 2 Platform Enterprise Edition with a set of specifications extending Java 2 Standard Edition(J2SE).
-J2EE provides a set of services that are built-in a very large scale, multi-tier, component-based, distributed.
-Usually, J2EE is a set of APIs that helps in building large-scale applications.
-J2EE Technology not only uses the APIs but also it is a standard for building and deploying enterprise applications.it promises “write once, run anywhere”.
+J2EE is a short form of Java 2 Enterprise Edition, formerly Java 2 Platform Enterprise Edition, with specifications extending Java 2 Standard Edition(J2SE).
+J2EE offers a built-in set of services utilized on a large scale, supporting multi-tier, component-based, and distributed architectures.
+Usually, J2EE is a set of APIs that helps build large-scale applications.
+J2EE Technology uses the APIs and is a standard for building and deploying enterprise applications.
+It promises “write once, run anywhere”.

-Java Enterprise Edition includes several specifications that serve various purposes like generating web pages, reading and writing from the database, managing distributed queues.
+Java Enterprise Edition includes several specifications for various purposes like generating web pages, reading and writing from the database, and managing distributed queues.